 How to use Specifications with In Memory Collections

-You can use Specifications on collections of objects in memory.
+You can use specifications on collections of objects in memory.
 This approach can be convenient when retrieving data doesn’t require querying a remote or out of process data store like a database.
-If the process does require querying external persistence, it is better to refer to the practices for using a Specification with a Repository Pattern or DbContext.
+If the process does require querying external persistence, refer to the practices for using a specification with a Repository Pattern or DbContext.

-A Specification can be applied to an in memory collection using the Evaluate method.
-This method takes a single parameter of type IEnumerable<T> representing the collection on which the underlying query expression will be appled to.
-In this example, the GetEnvironment method of the Example class handles creating a Specification and applying it to the collect static collection of Environment entities.
+A specification can be applied to an in memory collection using the Evaluate method.
+This method takes a single parameter of type IEnumerable<T> representing the collection on which the specification will be applied to.

 {